danheeks/PyCAD/README.md

 python test.py

 ### Development Plan ###
-To use Property Grid on the raspberry pi, I need to start using Python3, so I need to get boost-python working on the raspberry pi, probably need to build boost python\
+I am now building boost python for Python3 ok on a RPI 4.\

-The plan is to get back to the same functionality as HeeksCNC 1.3, but working from python 3, using PyCAD.
+The plan is to get back to the same functionality as HeeksCNC 1.4, but working from python 3, using PyCAD.\
-I need to think through the mechanism of adding new functionality to PyCAD.
+The idea is that an installed version of PyCAD will be in a know place, so extensions can just borrow from it.\
-It doesn't need to be automatic.
-The idea is for it to be hackable, so that you just download an add-on to PyCAD, then hack the UI in Frame.py, I guess.
+The idea is for it to be hackable, so all the user interface is done with python.\